mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 p = &x;  // re-pointed but "new int" not deleted
 ```

 In the above example, new int memory is an island in the sea of computer memory.
 We could only find it via `p` but, in the last line, `p` is pointed to another place, `x`.
 So we have a memory leak!

-We have to remember to delete allocated memory and then point the pointer to another variable/new allocated memory:
+We have to remember to delete the allocated memory and then point the pointer to another target: